A Revelation!

 The ANC agrees to end guerrilla warfare on 7th August.

-The NASA space-probe Magellan begins orbiting Venus on Friday, 10th August.
+The NASA space-probe Magellan begins orbiting Venus on Friday, 10th August after a 15-month journey from Earth.

 Irish hostage Brian Keenan is released from captivity by the Islamic Jihad on 24th August.
 He returns to Dublin from Beirut on 30th August, having been held hostage for four years and four months.

-The BBC launches its first new radio network for 23 years.
-Radio 5 takes to the air on Monday, 27th August, broadcasting a mix of sport, news and children's programmes.
+The BBC launches Radio 5 on Monday, 27th August - its first new radio network for 23 years.
+The new station takes to the air at 9.00am, broadcasting a mix of sport, news and children's programmes.

 |

-On 12th September Christine McVie and Stevie Nicks announce that they are leaving Fleetwood Mac.
+On the same day Christine McVie and Stevie Nicks announce that they are leaving Fleetwood Mac.

 On 24th September Winnie Mandela is charged with kidnapping and assault.